iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - If users misinterpret the output, adjust the wording and UI (not just the disclaimer) until interpretation matches the intended use.

 - **Align user-facing text to evidence**
-  - Ensure all UI labels, help text, onboarding copy, notifications, and marketing wording stay within validated capability.
+  - Ensure all user interface (UI) labels, help text, onboarding copy, notifications, and marketing wording stay within validated capability.
   - Avoid medically loaded phrasing unless you have the appropriate classification, approvals, and supporting evidence.

 - **Use disclaimers correctly (as reinforcement, not a band-aid)**